 Medical and Health Services Managers plan, direct, and coordinate medical health services in hospitals, managed care organizations, clinics or public health agencies.
-This work includes financial operations, communications, program development, and other tasks.
-A solid understanding of management, finances, program development and health care systems are needed for this position.
-Because of the level of knowledge needed, most jobs require a master's level degree with extensive background experience or knowledge.
-This career (also known as a clinical director, social service manager, or program director) is on the rise with 150,000 projected job openings from 2012-2022 (source).
+This work might include overseeing financial operations, communications, program development, and other tasks.
+A complete grasp on management, finance, program development, and various healthcare systems is needed for success in this position..
+Because of the level of knowledge needed, most jobs require a master's level degree with extensive background experience or demonstrated expertise..
+This career (also known as a clinical director, social service manager, or program director) is on the rise with 150,000 projected job openings from 2012-2022.

-For those with a bachelors degree a career as a market research analyst may be a good option.
+For those with a bachelor's degree, a career as a market research analyst may be a good option.
 In this job an individual will collect and analyze data and present it to their client or employer.
-This can be data on client demographics, utilization, competitors, etc. Critical thinking and communication (written and oral) are among the most utilized skills along with research and data comprehension.
-A bachelors degree in heath policy and management with classes taken in research and statistics will prepare a student for this degree.
-These individuals are also projected to be in demand and make on average a median annual salary of $61,000 (source).
+This can be data on client demographics, utilization, or competitors.
+Critical thinking, communication (written and oral), and research and data comprehension are among the most utilized skills in this position.
+A bachelor's degree in health policy and management with classes taken in research and statistics is the first step to prepare a student for a career in the field..
+These individuals are also projected to be in demand and make, on average, a median annual salary of $61,000.

 Public Health Policy Associations to Know

-Individuals seeking a career in Health Policy and Administration should join an organization that will provide continuing education, networking opportunities and other valuable resources such as job or career pages.
+Individuals seeking a career in Health Policy and Administration should consider joining an organization that will provide continuing education, networking opportunities and other valuable resources such as job or career pages.
 Three options are:

 - The American College of Healthcare Executives